techwithmanuel/git-mind/docs/guide/ask.md

 ## Guidelines

-1. Keep it Git-Related: Ensure your questions are strictly about git commands or workflows.
+1. **Keep it Git-Related**: Ensure your questions are strictly about git commands or workflows.
 Examples include:

 - "How do I create a new branch?"